 The best way to convert your hard earned F2P gold into gems is by playing draft.
 Draft is the most popular limited format in MTG where 8 players open packs, make picks and pass the remainder of the pack to the neighbouring player to make their pick.
 Passing and picking goes on until there are no more cards to pass.
 This process is repeated 3 times for a player to form a draft pool of approximately 42 cards.
 From their respective draft pools, players need to form decks which they would use to play against each other.

 On MTG Arena, Quick Draft is a draft format in which the player drafts against bots (AI) but plays matches against other humans.
-The entry fee for Quick Drafts are 5,000 gold with the rewards for playing and winning being gems!
+The entry fee for Quick Drafts is 5,000 gold with the rewards for playing and winning being gems!
 You also get to keep all the cards you drafted (unless the event has the word “Phantom”).
 Hence, you may want to pick those rare or uncommon cards to fill up your collection and/or the Vault.

 The Vault is a form of duplicate protection in MTG Arena.
 Instead of collecting a 5th copy of a card, players are awards a small percentage of Vault progress.
 Once the progress reaches 100%, players get 1 mythic, 2 rare and 3 uncommon wildcards.
 For more details, visit the following site: https://magicarena.fandom.com/wiki/Vault